GracesGames/GracesGames.github.io/_posts/2017-07-23-Stratego-Knights-and-Merchants.markdown

 ##### Status

 The game is not in development anymore even though it has been successfully converted to the [MonoGame framework][monogame]{:target="_blank"}{:rel="noreferrer"} after the XNA framework discontinued.
-It is not available online because copyright laws would be violated, but should be seen as a tribute to the classic Knights and Merchants game.
+It is not available online since copyright laws would be violated, but should be seen as a tribute to the classic Knights and Merchants game.

 ##### Visuals